Byron White: Oxford

-On January 3, 1939, White departed to England aboard the SS Europa, arriving in Southampton on January 9 harassed by reporters wishing to see a "Yank at Oxford."
+On January 3, 1939, White sailed to England aboard the SS Europa, arriving in Southampton on January 9, harassed by reporters wishing to see a "Yank at Oxford."
 Upon moving into Hertford College with the intent of studying law, he befriended the future mathematician George Piranian and was assigned with C. H. S. Fifoot as a tutor.
 White spent his days at Oxford tirelessly studying from day until night, becoming "the only Rhodes scholar who ever worked fourteen hours a day on his studies."
 During one Easter vacation, he became acquainted with Joseph P. Kennedy and future U.S. president John F. Kennedy as their father, Joseph Kennedy, was the U.S. ambassador to London.
 In the period of political upheaval just before the Second World War, Oxford students—Rhodes scholars especially—took an active role in international politics, with many American Rhodes scholars beckoning President Roosevelt to take action against Spanish nationalists.
 White, however, remained closed in the affairs of politics, rarely speaking out and becoming estranged from other students; he prioritized his studies and physique above all else.

 Following the end of a term, White spent a summer vacation touring France and Germany, settling down in Munich in order to study the German language and Roman law.
 He unexpectedly reunited with John F. Kennedy, who was on his own tour of Europe with Torbert Macdonald, and on one occasion the three were heckled by a mob who recognized their English license plates.
 White left Germany to return to Oxford in late August 1939.
 The war made it impossible for American students to continue studying at Oxford, and White chose to return to the U.S. in order to continue his legal education at Yale Law School.